Kody-J/Android-Studio-Card-Game-Application/README.md

   1) The user plays against Two other A/I players
   2) All players start with $50,000 in chips
   3) The Dealer Automatically deals each player 5 cards
-  3) The user must make a bet based on their 5 cards
+  3) The user initiates the first round of betting based on their 5 cards by either betting, folding, checking, or calling.
+      --> Fold: User ends turn looses chips in pot and remaining players continue automatically --> checking: User passes betting off to next player, round continues if bet not increased, player must call or raise otherwise
+      --> Call: User matches exact bet amount and turn ends
   4) Each A/I player bets after the user, automatically
   5) A winner is determined based on the players in the hand and the rules of 5-Card Poker
   6) the hands of all the players are displayed for 10 secs.